 When you restart the computer, it's in a clean boot environment.
 Check whether your laptop still freezes when watching videos or not.
 Reset the computer to start after clean boot troubleshooting and resume functionality normally.

-Most Windows 10 users think that Windows 10 is an advanced OS that includes an extensive list of great features, but its ability to reboot automatically to apply new updates is not one of them.
+Most Windows 10 users think that Windows 10 is an advanced OS that includes an extensive list of great features.
+Still, its ability to reboot automatically to apply new updates is not one.

 When you want to fix the endless reboot loop after a Windows 10 update, the first thing you should do is disable the automatic restart feature.
-This will allow you to temporarily stop the computer from restarting.
-In this way, you can efficiently try other methods which should permanently resolve the problem.
+This will allow you to stop the computer from restarting temporarily.
+In this way, you can efficiently try other methods that should permanently resolve the problem.

 Before you follow our instructions, you have to be completely confident that you can complete the process without making any mistakes.
 Keep in mind that the Windows Registry is a sensitive database.
 Even misplacing a comma can cause damage to your computer.

 When your drivers are outdated, your computer can get caught in a reboot loop.
-This is because your devices fail to properly communicate with your system.
+This is because your devices fail to communicate with your system properly.
 As such, it is important to check if your drivers are up-to-date.

 In some cases, a computer may keep on restarting because of faulty hardware.
 We’ve listed down some of the likely hardware issues you may have: